Theory Uncertainties in the Extraction of $\alpha_s$ from Drell-Yan at Small Transverse Momentum: Comments on Recent alphas Extraction by ATLAS

 Different nomenclatures for resummation orders involving Sudakov double-logarithms appear in the literature.
-A common nomenclature, which we also use here, is such that at N$^n$LL one includes the $n$-loop evolution (i.e.\ $n$-loop noncusp and $(n+1)$-loop cusp anomalous dimensions) together with $(n-1)$-loop boundary conditions, which in our notation are the fixed-order hard, beam, and soft functions.
-At N$^n$LL$'$ order the boundary conditions are included instead at $n$-loop order, i.e., one order higher than at N$^n$LL.
+A common nomenclature, which we also use here, is such that at N$^n$LL one includes the $n$-loop evolution (i.e.\ $n$-loop noncusp and $(n+1)$-loop cusp anomalous dimensions) together with $(n-1)$-loop fixed-order boundary conditions of the hard, beam, and soft functions in our notation.
+At N$^n$LL$'$ order the boundary conditions are included at one order higher, i.e., at $n$-loop order and as they appear at N$^{n+1}$LL.
+As a result, the perturbative precision at N$^n$LL$'$ is often close to N$^{n+1}$LL and thus much higher than N$^n$LL.
+This is summarized in \tab{order_counting}.

+The N$^n$LL nomenclature used in \Refscite{ATLAS:2023lhg, Camarda:2023dqn} also includes $n$-loop boundary terms, and for clarity we will refer to it as N$^n$LL$^*$ here.
+According to \Refcite{Camarda:2023dqn}, this N$^4$LL$^*$ supposedly provides a reliable approximation of N$^4$LL$'$, with the implied higher perturbative precision compared to standard N$^4$LL.
+However, there is a crucial difference in how the boundary terms are included at N$^n$LL$^*$, making it rather different from N$^4$LL$'$ and with a perturbative precision more comparable to standard N$^4$LL, as indicated in \tab{order_counting} and as we will discuss now.